 More powerful special micro-controllers and processors, better images with better cameras and on-chip processing and edge computing for more intelligence in and close to the cameras, 3D facial recognition, and more accurate face recognition algorithms thanks to neural network algorithms are just some of the evolutions from the past few years.

 According to a NIST report, the accuracy of facial recognition technologies dramatically improved between 2013 and 2018.
 The report, for which several datasets of two-dimensional images were used, states that ‘the accuracy gains stem from the integration, or complete replacement, of prior approaches with those based on deep convolutional neural networks.’
-As such, NIST says, face recognition has undergone an industrial revolution, with algorithms increasingly tolerant of poor quality images, even if there are still significant differences between various algorithms (read the full report in PDF to get all the details).
+As such, NIST says, face recognition has undergone an industrial revolution, with algorithms increasingly tolerant of poor quality images, even if there are still significant differences between various algorithms.

 The main reasons why facial recognition isn’t going to go anywhere: